dillbyrne/es-cec-input/README.md

 # Features

-* It will automatically map your retroarch keyboard config to the remote control buttons. ( See Supported Keyboard Key Below )
+* It will automatically map your retroarch keyboard config to the remote control buttons. ( See Supported Keyboard Keys Below )

 * It will not act on remote button presses when kodi or retroarch is running and will act as soon as ES returns or starts.